saarasat/cyber-security-project/Flaws.md

 When submitting any additional forms, the user's authentication should always be checked.
 No access to any request method that posts data, should be granted without proper credentials and user-roles.

+### Flaw 4: Sensitive Data Exposure
+#### Description: The application asks for social security number and transmits it in clear text

+In the application there is now a question for the social security number of the person who signs up.
+The data is only transmitted in clear text from the signup-form in the client's browser all the way through to the database.
+There is no encryption or additional protection for such sensitive data, and the application uses HTTP.
+This combination makes it very vulnerable for attacks.

+#### Fix: Use of encryption and no unnecessary storing of sensitive data

+Such data as social security number is really unnecessary for the application.
+All sensitive data should have a clear business purpose and gathering it should comply with all the laws and regulatory requirements.
+Sensitive data should only be stored as short period of time as possible.
+HTTP is an insecure way of transmitting such data, TLS should be use.
+Encryption of the social security number should be done as well.